 Along with toys, scratching posts give your indoor cat critical stimulation that outdoor cats get by scratching trees and other rough surfaces.
 Cats have a natural instinct to scratch, and they will release this energy (even if it means they have to use your couch).
 Scratching posts protect your furniture from feline claws while giving your cat a chance to express her natural urges.

 Your indoor cat is sure to be happy when she's allowed to act on her natural instincts, even in a confined space.
 If your kitty is "hunting" toys and scratching on posts, she is happily reveling in her natural behavior.

 In homes with more than one cat, you should see a couple of happy cats.
-Pets require a period of adjustment for all family members and, after time, sibling kitties fall into routines and grow to love and depend on one another.
-An indoor cat with a companion has an opportunity to interact with another animal, which is something outdoor cats get to do all the time.
+Pets require a period of adjustment for all family members and, after time, sibling kitties fall into routines and usually grow to love and depend on one another.
+An indoor cat with a companion has an opportunity to interact with another animal, which is something outdoor cats get to do often.

 Does your indoor cat watch TV or stare out the window?
 This can be a sign of happiness.
 Again, stimulation is a key sign of contentment.
 After those long naps, a happy cat will will perch in his or her favorite window and watch the world go by.